Craig-Hudson/online-book-review/README.md

   <!-- - Users logged in -->

-  - Once users are logged in the navigation links at the top will slightly change, login will be replaces with profile, and register is replaced with logout.
+  - Once users are logged in the navigation links at the top will slightly change, login will be replaced with profile, and register is replaced with logout.
   - The profile page consists of the users details, and all the books and reviews they've added.
   - Add book page, to allow users to add books to the website.
   - Edit book page, to allow users to edit any book's they've added.